Flags at the Royal Palace

 Both the Royal Standard and the Standard of the Crown Prince depict the Norwegian lion in gold bearing a silver axe on a red background.
 The flags are the same size but the flag of the Crown Prince is swallow-tailed.

-The National Flag is the Norwegian flag.
+The National Flag is the Norwegian flag, but is not used on government buildings.
 The State Flag resembles the National Flag but is swallow-tailed and has a third tail (the “tongue”) between the two other tails.

 The Royal Standard of Norway